DeFidelity/DeFidelity/README.md

 - Tools, Frameworks and concepts [ordered by strength].

 ### Proficiency
-- Profficient in selecting the best of stack for your product, which does not just base on ease that it comes with, but with inclusion of Security level, Scalability and Cost effectiveness
+- Proficient in selecting the best of the stack for your product, which does not just base on the ease that it comes with, but with the inclusion of Security level, Scalability and cost-effectiveness

 <hr>
 <!--